containers/quadlet/docs/ContainerSetup.md

 with systemd and the rest of the host.
 It also tries to set up the container in a way that defaults to being safe, and as similar to a host system as possible.
-This makes sense, because services running under quadlet (as opposed to to a cloud orchestrator) is likely to be system services, rather than completely isolated network services.
+This makes sense, because services running under quadlet (as opposed to to a cloud orchestrator) are likely to be system services, rather than completely isolated network services.

 # CGroup setup